Gang inspired by the Bollywood film 'Special-26 busted, 9 arrested - ExBulletin

 Gang inspired by the Bollywood film ‘Special-26 busted, 9 arrested

-New Delhi- Inspired by Bollywood movie ‘Special 26’, a gang who tried to extort Rs 15-20 crore from the chairman of a Mumbai based company by sending them fake notices from the Law Enforcement Directorate (ED) , was arrested by the Delhi police.
-Branch of Crime.
+New Delhi, 17 November 2022 – Inspired by the Bollywood film ‘Special 26’, a gang that attempted to extort Rs 15-20 crore from the chairman of a Mumbai-based company by sending them fake management notices application (ED), was arrested by Delhi Police Criminal Section.

 Police said they arrested nine people, including an Assam Rifles police chief, from the gang.
 Meanwhile, a manhunt has been launched to nab other defendants which also includes a Delhi-based lawyer.